sjbiaga/pisc-dotarrow/README.md

 - `do` statements that bind must pattern-match a single variable with type assertion;

+- `do` statements that `let` must correspond to a unique-constructor `data`type, bind a single variable for each parameter of the `data`type, and the right hand side be a single variable that is bound - immediately preceding the `let` statement - by a binding _without_ an asserted type (i.e., the `data`type);

 - the last `do` statement must be `return ()`;

 - must not output to `stderr`.